-Relevant commitment Relevant Funding Compact indicators Methodology / Approach Aligning funding to entity requirements 1.
-Increase core resources for the UNDS Core resources as a share of voluntary funding for development-related activities Use DESA methodology for 19.4% baseline.
-Baseline is calculated by dividing core DEV voluntary contributions by total DEV voluntary contributions [i.e. Column C/(column C+column D) in Table A-3a of the statistical annex to QCPR report].
+Relevant Relevant Funding Compact Methodology / Approach Commitment Indicators Aligning funding to entity requirements 1.
+Increase core resources for the UNDS Core resources as share of voluntary funding for development related activities Use DESA methodology for 19.4% baseline.
+Baseline is calculated by dividing core DEV voluntary contributions by total DEV voluntary contributions [i.e. Column C/(column C+column D) in Table A-3a of statistical annex to QCPR report].
 Core funding income should be expressed as a share of development-related contribution - As this is a Member State commitment, the figures should be limited to contributions from member states.
 Core share of funding for development-related activities (including assessed contributions); Use DESA methodology for 27.0 % baseline.
-Baseline is calculated by dividing: core and assessed DEV contributions by total DEV voluntary contributions [i.e. (Column B+ Column C)/column E) in Table A-3a of statistical annex to QCPR report].
-Core funding income should be expressed as a share of development-related contributions.
+Baseline is calculated by dividing: core & assessed DEV contributions by total DEV voluntary contributions [i.e. (Column B+ Column C)/column E) in Table A-3a of statistical annex to QCPR report].
+Core funding income should be expressed as a share of development-related contribution.
 As this is a Member State commitment, the figures should be limited to contributions from member states.
-2. Double share of non-core contributions provided through development- related pooled % of non-core resources for development related activities channelled through inter- agency pooled funds Use of DESA methodology for 5% baseline: Using the inter-agency pooled fund database to obtain the total contributions made to development, transition and climate inter-agency pooled funds (\$706 million in 2017), divide this by total non-core contributions to development-related activities (column D in Table A-3a of the statistical annex). and thematic funds % of non-core resources for development related activities channelled through single agency thematic funds Use of DESA methodology for 3% baseline.
-Total contributions to development-related thematic funds, divided by total non-core funding to development-related activities (column D in Table A-3a of the statistical annex).
-3. Broaden the sources of funding support to the UNDS Number of UNSDG entities reporting an annual increase in the number of contributors of core resources Number of Member States contributing to core and increase/decrease from the previous year and the 2017 baseline (in percentage and number).
-Number of Member State contributors to development- related inter-agency pooled funds and single agency thematic funds Number of Member States contributing to entity administered pooled funds (breakdown per fund) and to agency managed thematic funds (breakdown per fund) and annual increase/decrease (in percentage and number).
-A single agency thematic fund is a single-entity funding mechanism designed to support high-level outcomes within the strategic plan; it is established by one UN entity, receiving contributions from several donors.
+2. Double share of non-core contributions provided through development related pooled & thematic funds % of non-core resources for development related activities channelled through inter- agency pooled funds Use of DESA methodology for 5% baseline: Using the inter-agency pooled fund database to obtain the total contributions made to development, transition and climate inter-agency pooled funds (\$706 million in 2017), divide this by total non-core contributions to development-related activities (column D in Table A-3a of statistical annex). % of non-core resources for development related activities channelled through single agency thematic funds Use of DESA methodology for 3% baseline.
+Total contributions to development-related thematic funds, divided by total non-core funding to development-related activities (column D in Table A-3a of statistical annex).
+3. Broaden the sources of funding support to the UNDS Number of UNSDG entities reporting an annual increase in the number of contributors of core resources Number of Member States contributing to core and increase/decrease from previous year & from 2017 baseline (in percentage and number).
+Number of Member State contributors to development related inter-agency pooled funds and single agency thematic funds Number of Member States contributing to entity administered pooled funds (breakdown per fund) and to agency managed thematic funds (breakdown per fund) and annual increase/decrease (in percentage and number).
+A single agency thematic fund is a single-entity funding mechanism designed to support high-level outcomes within the strategic plan; it is established by one UN entity, receiving contribution from several donors.
 The entity assumes full accountability for the funds received and is the sole direct recipient of the funding.
-A single agency can be global (multi-country) and outcome or thematic-specific.
-4. Provide predictable funding to the specific requirements of UNSDG entities as articulated in their SPs and to the UNDAF Funding gaps in UNSDG strategic plan financing frameworks Percentage of funding received versus overall budget (per year and cumulative) - where possible and relevant, indicate funding gap per strategic plan outcome [and other relevant criteria, as appropriate].
-Two proxies that assess the funding gap against the Strategic Plan: (a) Percentage of resource planned versus actual expenditure by Strategic Plan outcomes: Total programme expenditure for 2018-2019 against the 2018-2021 resource plan or X% of the mid-point target. (b) Percentage of estimated contributions versus actual contribution received: In 2019, X received XX million, X% less/more than estimated [leaving a funding gap, of XX million / funding needs at country level generating a surplus of XX million].
-In 2018, X received \$X, X% higher/lower than the estimate.
-Fraction of UNDS entities indicating that at least 50% of their contributions are part of multi-year commitments Y/N (with the exact figure reported), based on the following definition: "share of total contributions received in a given year that is part of a financial commitment that covers multiple years."
-(DESA survey) 7.
-Fully comply with cost recovery rates as approved by respective governing bodies Average # of cost recovery support fee waivers granted per UNDS entity per year Number of cost recovery waivers granted during the year (with \$ value of waivers combined).
-Note additional element of reporting (\$ value) compared to the indicator
+A single agency can be Global (multi country) and Outcome or Thematic specific.

-&lt;sup>7 Methodology/approach is provided by UN Development Coordination Office (DCO) for overall reporting on the Funding Compact and QCPR.
+&lt;sup>6 Methodology/approach is provided by UN Development Coordination Office (DCO) for overall reporting on the Funding Compact and QCPR.
 In some cases, the methodology/approach has been adjusted or updated.